 Source: Company, First State Investments.
-Data as at 31 May 2017.

 De-globalisation and the return of economic nationalism

 Brexit and Trump make it hard to ignore the potential impact of rising economic nationalism and de-globalisation, especially when it comes from the two countries - the United Kingdom (UK) and the United States of America (USA) - that have done the most to construct the global liberal order.